Article 23 min read 5,366 words

 adjust suction and mop behavior accordingly.
 The

-Roborock Qrevo Curv 2 Flow,
+Roborock Qrevo Curv 2 Flow, for example,

-models may require you to set no-mop zones manually.
+require you to set no-mop zones manually.

 Do expensive robot vacuums last longer than cheap ones?